flybywiresim/aircraft/docs/README.md

 - ❌ Due to lack of new LNAV, sometimes the plane banks to the opposite direction before a transition
 - ❌ Due to lack of VNAV, DES mode is currently only using SPD/MACH
+- ❌ Due to lack of VNAV, RNAV approaches are not supported yet

 ##### Autopilot